 There is no legal requirement for hiring an attorney, but there are many benefits to retaining legal counsel.
 Lawyers know the laws that apply to your case, especially the child’s best interest standard that is the primary consideration in a child support case.
 You are at a disadvantage and you put your legal rights at risk if you try to represent yourself.

 With so many factors involved in child support, make sure you understand your child support responsibilities and/or rights.
-Contact experienced family law attorney Ben Carrasco to get your questions answered.
+Contact experienced family law attorney Ben Carrasco to get your Texas child support questions answered.